Skip to main content

 The Haier HRQ16N3BGS is an example of a four-door French door in a quadrant-style.

 Another variation is the quadrant style.
-Haier, Samsung, Frigidaire, and LG have all experimented with this design.
-In this configuration, the freezer is actually two separate compartments, which will likely necessitate some creative food sorting on your part.
+Café, Samsung, and LG all make models with this design.
+In this configuration, the freezer is actually two separate compartments, which may pose some storage limitations for some, but others love for its organizational purposes.

 KitchenAid KRMF706EBS refrigerator